mathis-group/Alchemy-Dashboard/0-paper/paper_draft.md

 - 2)remove all instances of the target expression from the soup
 - 3) Reconstructing the soup
     - If normal extinction: reconstruct soup with reamining survivors
     - If refill: rank surviving expressions by frequency and adding extra copies to the most abundant species until the original population size is restored.
-Also increase seed by 1
 - create a new simulation based off of the survivor pool